AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-attributes-and-options.md

 # Best practices for product attribute configuration

-- For best performance, do not configure more than the maximum recommended number of product attributes or product attribute options:
+- For best performance, do not configure more than the maximum recommended number of product attributes or product attribute options.

 - **Product attributes**—
   - For Adobe Commerce version 2.3.x and 2.4.0 to 2.4.1-p1, configure no more than 500 attributes